Farof/Check/Readme.md

 * Firefox: 3.5, 3.6, Minefield
 * Safari: 4
 * Opera: 10
-* Internet Explorer: 7, 8
 * node

 The following are untested:

 * Chrome (jspec fails due to a chrome bug but Check should work)
-* Internet Explorer: 9 (won't bother supporting ie6, glad if it works anyway (FYI v0.2.2 works in ie6))
+* Internet Explorer: 7, 8, 9 (should work) (won't bother supporting ie6, glad if it works anyway)

 ## Todo

 * "not" rule operator
-* "and" rule operator
 * "or" rule operator
 * string length rules
 * inclusion rule